 How to Prepare Your Child Emotionally

-- Talk About It: Discuss the procedure in advance, using positive language.
+To ensure your child feels at ease during their visit, consider the following tips:- Talk About It: Discuss the procedure in advance, using positive language.
 Let them know that it’s a common procedure and that many kids go through it.

 - Role Play: Pretend to be the dentist and let your child be the patient.
 This can help them understand what to expect and alleviate fears.